dugxex27-dotcom/https-github.com-homebase-app/replit.md

     - **For Contractors**: Create and send detailed proposals from message conversations with scope, cost, duration, materials, and warranty information
     - **For Homeowners**: Clickable proposal list in messages page opens detailed dialog showing full proposal information (scope, materials, notes, etc.) with accept/reject buttons
     - **Notifications**: Homeowners receive high-priority notifications when contractors create or send proposals
+- **Connection Code System**: QR codes and shareable codes for homeowners to connect with contractors:
+    - **For Homeowners**: Generate 8-character alphanumeric codes with customizable expiration (hours) and usage limits.
+Each code can be optionally linked to a specific property.
+QR codes can be generated for easy scanning.
+    - **For Contractors**: Enter or scan homeowner-provided codes to validate connection and add service records.
+Upon validation, contractor receives homeowner details and property information.
+    - **Features**: Time-limited codes, usage tracking, code deactivation, QR code generation with qrcode library
-- **API Endpoints**: Structured for contractors, products, houses, notifications, proposals, search analytics, and admin functions.
+- **API Endpoints**: Structured for contractors, products, houses, notifications, proposals, connection codes, search analytics, and admin functions.

 ## External Dependencies